gitcommitshow/auth-jwt/README.md

 ## How To Use It

-1. Head over to the [demo hosted on repl.it](https://auth-jwt--gitcommitshow.repl.co/)
+1. Head over to the [demo hosted on repl.it](https://auth-jwt--gitcommitshow.repl.co/) (Or run it on your local machine : clone repo -> npm install -> npm start)
 2. Play around with the configurations
 3. Read the cues at every page with more resources to go into deep